darwin-xu/NutriVision/README.md

 The simulator script is `server/equipment-simulator.js`.

-## Hardware
+## Device

-The `hardware/` directory contains an Arduino sketch `ardu_cam_scale.ino` used to capture images and weight from an attached load cell/camera combo.
-See `docs/pin_connections.md` and `docs/Design.md` for wiring and design notes.
+The `device/` directory contains an Arduino sketch `ardu_cam_scale.ino` used to capture images and weight from an attached load cell/camera combo.
+See `device/docs/pin_connections.md` and `device/docs/Design.md` for wiring and design notes.

-- Use the Arduino IDE or PlatformIO to upload sketches.
+- Use the Arduino IDE to upload sketches.
-- The hardware side should POST image and weight to the server's `/api/analyze-food` endpoint.
+- The device side should POST image and weight to the server's `/api/analyze-food` endpoint.

 ## Development notes